Germany–Pakistan relations: NGO cooperation

-Security Relations
+Defence relations

 During the 1970s, Zulfikar Ali Bhutto took extensive initiatives to strengthen Pakistan's ties with Germany.
 Under Bhutto, the military academies of each country signed a strategic and military training pact.
 German military officials and cadets frequently visit the Pakistan military academy and Pakistanis visit Germany in return.
 In the 1980s, the Germany—Pakistan relations saw a military alliance and supported each other while running clandestine operations against the Soviet Union's presence in the Democratic Republic of Afghanistan.
 At a later time and as a result Lufthansa and Pakistan International Airlines signed a memorandum of understanding with plans to code share in future.

 The Pakistani Chief of Army Staff General Raheel Sharif visited Germany on the invitation of his counterpart German Inspector of the Army Lieutenant General Jörg Vollmer, from 19 June to 22 June 2016.
 On arrival at the Ministry of Defence, a contingent of German Army presented Guard of Honor to COAS followed by wreath-laying at Ministry of Defence War Memorial.
 Besides holding meeting with his German counterpart, the COAS also had detailed meetings with German Minister of Defence Ursula von der Leyen and German Foreign Minister.

 Perception on relations

 In 2012, the relations had been down and cooled when Pakistan's police detained three alleged German intelligence agents near the Afghan border.
 All three agents were interrogated by the FIA agents before being deported from the country with "Persona non grata" after Germany loaded a protest.

-In March 2013, German media reported that German intelligence agencies arrested an alleged Pakistani agent working on obtained sensitive data information on drones; no other details were provided.
+Attack on Pakistani consulate by Afghan migrants

+In July of 2024, a mob of Afghan protesters attacked the Pakistani consulate in Frankfurt.
+A few of the Afghans climbed the consulate premise and hurled stones at the building and attempted to vandalize the Pakistani flag.

+The Pakistani government condemned the attack and criticized German authorities for failing to prevent the attack as required under international law.
+The German police stated that the protest was allowed as a form of expression.
+The Pakistani government criticized the German authorities for failing to inform the consulate of the demonstration.
+The German ambassador was summoned in Islamabad by the Pakistani government to lodge a formal protest.
+German police claimed to have arrested two of the culprits and seeking to find the rest.
+The ones who were caught were deported back to Afghanistan.

+Separately, Germany has been stepping up its deportations of Afghan migrants deemed as troublesome as they are seen as a threat to German society.

+Support for Terror Groups

+In 2025 Germany turned down Pakistan’s request for AIP technology for its submarines due to its support for Lashkar-e-Taiba.
+Germany instead, sold this technology to India for the submarines of its own navy.